Fauntleroy/react-simple-dropdown/README.md

 This module provides three React components that you can use as a basis for any kind of dropdown menu:

 - `DropdownTrigger`: The element that will cause your dropdown to appear when clicked.
-- `DropdownContents`: Contains the "filling" of your dropdown.
+- `DropdownContent`: Contains the "filling" of your dropdown.
 Generally, this is a list of links.
 - `Dropdown`: The base element for your dropdown.
-This contains both the `DropdownTrigger` and the `DropdownContents`, and handles communication between them.
+This contains both the `DropdownTrigger` and the `DropdownContent`, and handles communication between them.

 There is also a [barebones stylesheet](styles/Dropdown.css) which **must be included in order for the component to actually work**.